broadinstitute/HandLens/README.md

 [Online UUID Generator](https://www.uuidgenerator.net) to generate new UUIDs for **id** and **metric**.*

-2. Create a new module for your assay in the `src/metrics` directory.
-Your module **must** use the following structure:
+2. Create a new module for your assay in `src/metrics` with the structure:

 ```typescript
 import * as tensorflow from "@tensorflow/tfjs";